simondiep/quiplash-js/README.md

 - Show on host screen which specific players need to look at their devices
 - 3 game rounds (first, double points, final lash)
 - Last round you fill out the same prompt and allow awarding gold and silver awards to not your answer
+- Reduce quality of uploaded images for better performance
+- Don't send images to players for better performance